Kitware/SMQTK-Dataprovider/docs/dataprovider.rst

 DataProvider Structures
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following are the core data representation interfaces.
+The following are the core data representation interfaces included in this package.

 Note:
   It is required that implementations have a common serialization format so that they may be stored or transported by other structures in a general way without caring what the specific implementation is.
-  For this we require that all implementations be serializable via the ``pickle`` (and thus ``cPickle``) module functions.
+  For this we require that all implementations be serializable via the ``pickle`` module functions.

 DataElement
 +++++++++++